 Continuing Education Information

 Master's degrees in orthodontia are available for those who want to become licensed orthodontists.
-However, students have to earn a D.D.S. degree before they may enroll in one of these programs.
+However, students have to earn a D.D.S. degree before they may enroll in a program.
+Certification is available from the Dental Assisting National Board, which requires passing an examination.
+The DANB exam consists of 310 multiple choice questions on orthodontic assisting and infection control.